WALES ASYLUM SEEKER & REFUGEE DOCTORS GROUP

 WARD group was created in 2002, after we recognised the unused potential of refugee and asylum seeking doctors.
 WARD was the first scheme of its kind in the UK, and remains the only one that provides paid supernumerary posts to help introduce doctors into the NHS.

-WARD is currently funded by Health Education and Improvement Wales (HEIW) and BMA Giving.
+WARD is currently funded by Health Education and Improvement Wales (HEIW).
 In addition to this funding, HEIW also provides WARD with professional support.

 What has WARD achieved?

-Since 2002, WARD has helped over 216 doctors and dentists.
+Since 2002, WARD has helped over 280 healthcare professionals.
 On average 6 WARD doctors a year achieve GMC registration and begin work in the NHS.

-132 healthcare professionals have passed their language exam with WARD’s tuition and funding.
-Over 100 doctors have passed both their PLAB1 and PLAB2 exams with the help of WARD.
+Over 150 healthcare professionals have passed their language exam with WARD’s tuition and funding.
+Over 120 doctors have passed both their PLAB1 and PLAB2 exams with the help of WARD.

-So far over 110 WARD doctors have completed the program and are now employed in the NHS.
-18 of our members are now GPs and 14 are consultants on the specialist register.
+So far over 120 WARD doctors have completed the program and are now employed in the NHS, some of which are now GPs and consultants on the specialist register.
 These individuals are each fulfilling essential roles which take years of experience and training to reach.

 Training new doctors is expensive, it costs around £225,000 to train a medical student.
 The WARD process costs around £30,000 for each doctor completing the scheme.
 This significantly reduces costs (by £200,000!) by introducing previously trained doctors into our healthcare system whose talents would otherwise be wasted.